abarnes01/llm-infra-terraform/README.md

 - **CI/CD**: GitHub Actions that run `terraform fmt -check` + `docker build` on PRs.
 - **Swap FastAPI app**: Replace with a real local LLM runner (e.g., Ollama).
 - **Cloud upgrade**: Replace Docker provider with AWS provider to launch EC2 instances + Docker.

-## Clean Up Reminder

-If you extend this project to AWS in the future, **always run terraform destroy** to avoid cloud charges.